tedmcn/ExercisesInC/reading_questions/thinkos.md

 1) What abstractions do file systems provide?
 Give an example of something that is logically true about files systems but not true of their implementations.

+File systems abstract away the fact that files are constructed of thousands of tiny spaces in memory, not necisarrily all next to one another, and only show to us the file neatly together, ready to read or write.

 2) What information do you imagine is stored in an `OpenFileTableEntry`?

+OpenFileTableEntry would most likely have a portion of the file's text stored in it, who has access to it, the file position, and perhaps a pointer to the original file.

 3) What are some of the ways operating systems deal with the relatively slow performance of persistent storage?

+Caching is the process of keeping a memory of the most frequently accessed queries and saving the solution instead of recalculating it.
+You can buffer which is the process of waiting for the final change of a file to commit any changes.
+The computer can also prefetch data it predicts it might need and finally it can only transfer blocks of memory at a time as the time difference from writing 1 byte and 8KiB is negligible.

 4) Suppose your program writes a file and prints a message indicating that it is done writing.
 Then a power cut crashes your computer.
 After you restore power and reboot the computer, you find that the